 I share my story as a way of helping you write yours.

 I am no smarter, nor braver, nor more capable than you.

 I am here to help you transform your life.
 Now.
 Remove the mask.
 Reclaim the self.

 The Stuff You Really Want to Know About Me

 - I love everything about sleeping: the coolness of the sheets when I first crawl in bed; the way I dream and remember; the early-morning bird calls that awaken me.

 - I don’t slow down very much.
 I write, I read, I edit, I teach, I speak, I practice yoga.
 I cook, though not as much as I’d like.

-- I travel every time I can.
+- I travel as often as I can.
 My last trip to New York City produced this piece of writing about slowing down.
 (See #2)

 - I’m open to learning about most any topic.
 Think expansive and that’s me.

 - I’m have a Cabinet of Invisible Counselors and I talk with them nightly.
 Yep, like Napoleon did.
-And not the Frenchman.
+Napoleon Hill, not the Frenchman.
 We’d have to know each other better for me to tell you their names.
 Some have passed; some I loved; some are very much alive.